Skip to content

 • Cross-Organizational Risks

 The SSH keys used for file transfers between business partners can also be a threat to the company, as they may spread the attacks beyond the organizational boundaries.
-Wrongly configured connections might give malicious actors a chance to log into partner organizations using the stolen keys that in turn may ultimately lead to the systems of partner organizations being compromised and more data breaches or disruptions.
+Wrongly configured connections might give malicious actors a chance to log into partner organizations using the stolen keys, which in turn may ultimately lead to the systems of partner organizations being compromised and more data breaches or disruptions.

 • Cyberwarfare Threats

 The abuse of SSH keys raises a serious concern.
-Coordinated assaults including the critical infrastructures meant to halt the operations or to damage it are real threats.
+Coordinated assaults, including the critical infrastructures, meant to halt the operations or to damage them, are real threats.

 To sum it up, the risks of not having secure SSH key management practices in place demonstrate the need for proper key management to overcome the vulnerabilities, protect sensitive information, and prevent cyber threats in a modern digital world.